meet your city council

 Chase Carlisle

 Councilman Chase Carlisle was elected to the Memphis City Council to serve Super District 9, Position 1.
-Chase is a senior advisor of the leadership group at Carlisle where he is tasked with growing its local presence and focuses on consulting, asset management, and development.
+Chase is a senior advisor of the leadership group at Carlisle, where he is tasked with growing its local presence and focuses on consulting, asset management, and development.

 Previously, Chase served as Director of Real Estate and Development for Carlisle and served as the Executive Vice President of Avison Young.

-Councilman Carlisle serves as the Chair of the Budget Committee and Vice Chair of the Economic Development, Tourism, & Technology Committee.Ā Chase has served on the boards of the Memphis Rock ān Soul Museum, the Memphis Music Hall of Fame, and Memphis River Parks Partnership.
+Councilman Carlisle serves as the Chair of the Budget Committee and Vice Chair of the Housing and Community Development Committee.
+He also acts as the Council liaison to the Pension Investment Committee and the Pension Board.
+Chase has served on the boards of the Memphis Rock ‘n Soul Museum, the Memphis Music Hall of Fame, and the Memphis River Parks Partnership.

 He and his wife Elizabeth, along with his three children, Miles, Tully, and Hall, are avid supporters of all things Memphis.